colurw/pandora_NLP/readme.md

-A document-level NLP embedding is an example of a dataset processed to reduce dimensionality, where large one-hot encoded vectors representing individual words in each document are compressed into smaller vectors, where each value represents a concept (asunderstood by the computer) found in the document corpus.
+A document-level NLP embedding is an example of a dataset processed to reduce dimensionality, where large one-hot encoded vectors representing individual words in each document are compressed into smaller vectors, where each value represents a concept (as understood by the computer) found in the document corpus.

 These 'cardinal' concepts are learned by the machine as the most efficient way to discriminate between separate documents, and may or may not make much sense to a